EU Pay Transparency Directive Italy: A Compliance Guide

 50+ employees (existing) | Biennial | Two-year reference | Every 2 years |

-The 2026 reform reportedly fuses the existing biennial reporting cycle with the EU Directive's annual requirements for larger employers.
-Companies between 50 and 99 employees continue to file the Personnel Situation Report biennially.
+The 2026 reform fuses the existing biennial reporting cycle with the EU Directive's annual requirements for larger employers.
+Companies with fewer than 100 employees are exempt from public filing, although those between 50 and 99 continue to file the Personnel Situation Report biennially.

 Key Metrics